 EKHA Covid-19 services update

-Tenants will be aware that the office has been closed to the public since 17th March.
-All staff have been working from home since strict social distancing measures were introduced by the government on 24th March.
+Tenants will be aware that the office has been closed to the public and all staff have been working from home since strict social distancing measures were introduced by the government in March 2020.

-EKHA has been busy devising a return to work plan for when the Scottish Government relaxes some of the lockdown restrictions.
-We established a staff working group for planning the return to work and it meets every week.
-We are currently making the office Covid-safe (to government guidelines) in preparation for a return to work and indeed a small number of staff have – at particular times – had to gain access the office to carry out various tasks that they were unable to complete from home.
+EKHA has devised a plan for returning to some sort of normality when the Scottish Government relaxes some of the lockdown restrictions.
+We have made the office Covid-safe (to government guidelines) in preparation for this and indeed a small number of staff have – at particular times – had to gain access the office to carry out various tasks that they were unable to complete from home.

 However, despite some inconveniences staff have all shown that they are able to work from home, and while the official guidance states that we should work from home if we can, then we shall continue to do so.
-We have already decided that – apart from those very occasional visits to carry out tasks that are impossible to do at home mentioned above – we will not be returning to the office until at least Phase 4 of the Scottish Government’s route map and even then, only when we are satisfied that it is safe to do so.
+We have already decided that – apart from those very occasional visits to carry out tasks that are impossible to do at home mentioned above – we will not be returning to the office until we are satisfied that it is safe to do so.